jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### Supported user scenarios of PluggableDevice

 This topic describes the user scenarios that are supported in PluggableDevice design.
-Scenario 1: Single PluggableDevice registered as "GPU" device type
+* Supported scenario: Single PluggableDevice is registered as "GPU" device type
+  User installs one plugin and the plugin register its device as "GPU" device type.

 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/scenario1.png>
 </div>